 How should men be involved in women’s empowerment activities?

 Men will dictate the velocity of change.
 Since it is men and their cultural mores, institutions, and legal constructs that obstruct our way, then the more men we can engage in the movement the faster the necessary requisite changes will occur and the faster feminism becomes reality.
 In other words, men must understand that what they ‘think’ they must give up for equality with women, they do not give up at all.
 Making women equal just increases the sum of all things that we count today.
 Vietnamese men can make world history by listening to what women really want and need and becoming the avant-garde, the force behind the most significant paradigm shift in history.

 Mr. Rad Kivette With Miss Universe Vietnam 2017 H’hen Nie And Students Stand Next To A Water Filtration System

-What are your concerns in increasing a woman’s access to equal opportunities in the Vietnamese community?
+What are your concerns about increasing a woman’s access to equal opportunities in the Vietnamese community?

 What goes through your mind when you think of disadvantaged children and women in Vietnam?
 How does your enthusiasm turn into action in the work at VCF?

 Two things go through my mind when I think of disadvantaged children and women.
 The first feeling is from my intellectual side which believes in the high value of diverse perspectives when injected into decision-making at all levels of every sector.
 It is clear to me that women’s input as full partners in decision-making would create a quantum jump in decision-making quality.
 The second thing that goes through my mind is more selfish but probably accounts for my sensitivity to equality for women and commitment to women’s rights.
 Girls’ higher education was a ‘finishing school that taught them to support their husbands, care for children, develop soft skills and maintain the home.
 And these abilities are not bad things on their own, but when it is all you know and you need more abilities and training to feed your family, it is a disaster.